Yakuhito/tibet/testnet10.md

 chia start wallet
 ```

-Add some peers from [https://alltheblocks.net/testnet10/peers](https://alltheblocks.net/testnet10/peers) (copy the `chia peer -a` commands).
+Add some peers from [https://alltheblocks.net/testnet10/peers](https://alltheblocks.net/testnet10/peers) (copy the `chia peer -a` commands, but replace "full_node" with "wallet").

 Next, get some TXCH (test XCH, the currency of the testnet) from [here](https://xchdev.com/#!faucet.md) or [here](https://testnet10-faucet.chia.net/).